THE ULTIMATE GUIDE TO CRATE TRAINING YOUR PUPPY (2023)

 Many experts agree that crate training is an excellent way to improve your puppy’s life.
 But what is crate training, and how can it help your puppy?

-A crate is a small space your puppy can be in for extended periods in your home.
-This gives them a ‘safe space’ to retreat to while helping with potty training as well.
-(The puppy will seek a place outside the crate to go potty.)
+A crate is a small space your puppy can be in for extended periods in your home and could be an enclosed crate or a play pen.
+This gives them a ‘safe space’ to retreat to, while helping with toilet training as well.
+(The puppy will seek a place outside the crate to go toilet.)

 In This Article